-- A. Data Minimization Limit the collection of information (particularly personal information) on behalf of the Member's Customers to that which is reasonably necessary, as determined by the Member's Customers, to accomplish defined business purposes - B. Retention Develop and implement a retention policy for Company information that limits the retention of information to a time period reasonably necessary to accomplish defined business purposes - C. Access Limit access to Company information (and information systems) to those personnel who require such access to perform their job duties - D. Use Limit the use of Company information to the performance of job duties in furtherance of defined business objectives - E. Communication Communicate Company information in a manner that protects the information based on its classification - F. Storage Store Company information in a manner that protects the information based on its classification - G. Disposal Dispose of information in paper, electronic and other forms when it is no longer to be retained in a secure manner based on its classification
+- A. Data Minimization Limit the collection of information (particularly personal information) on behalf of the Member's Customers to that which is reasonably necessary, as determined by the Member's Customers, to accomplish defined business purposes. - B. Retention Develop and implement a retention policy for Company Information that limits the retention of information to a time period reasonably necessary to accomplish defined business purposes. - C. Access Limit access to Company Information (and information systems) and Transmitted Information to those personnel who require such access to perform their job duties, restrict administrator access as appropriate, promptly remove access permissions when no longer necessary, and establish a procedure to periodically review user permissions and accounts. - D. Use Limit the use of Company Information to the performance of job duties in furtherance of defined business objectives. - E. Communication Communicate Company Information in a manner that protects the information based on its classification, including authenticating and securing the connections used to transmit Company Information and encrypting Company Information where appropriate. - F. Storage Store Company Information in a manner that protects the information based on its classification including, where appropriate, encrypting Company Information. - G. Disposal Dispose of information in paper, electronic and other forms when it is no longer to be retained in a secure manner based on its classification.